 Managing targets

-You can view target information, edit a target, deactivate or activate a target, or remove a target if you do not want to use it for storing backup data anymore.
+You can view target information, edit a target, deactivate or activate a target, clean up a target, or remove a target if you do not want to use it for storing backup data anymore.

 Viewing target information